HoganSlender/vscode-tanium-tools/README.md

 * **Available Commands**
     * `Tanium: Compare Content Set` - allows you to download a content set xml file from Tanium support and compare it to the sensors on your server.
     * `Tanium: Compare Tanium Server Sensors` - allows you to compare sensors from 2 different Tanium servers.
+    * `Tanium: Retrieve Sensor Data by Name` - allows you to retrieve a sensor by name from the Tanium server.
+    * `Tanium: Retrieve Sensor Data by Hash` - allows you to retrieve a sensor by hash value from the Tanium server.
 * **Available Settings**
     * `hoganslender.tanium.allowSelfSignedCerts` - Set to true if communicating with servers that are using a self signed certificate.
     * `hoganslender.tanium.fqdns` - List of recently used Tanium server FQDNs.